ColeMacGrath/HowToSwift/README.md

 * How to remove UINavigationBar line
 * How to crete and set an UIActivityIndicatorView on every view easily
 * How to check booleans from Int
 * How to call UIRefreshControl programatically
+* How to add support for iOS 12 in Xcode 11 projects